tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 Since this class inherits from the main Experiment class, the same three user inputs as described in section 1 need to be entered.
 Furthermore, the program will ask for the following additional inputs to be specified in the console:
 1. The type of scans on which the preprocessing needs to be conducted.
 Enter REST for resting-state data or EMO for emotion task data .
 2. The specific preprocessing step that needs to be conducted.
 Enter 6 for smoothing.
 3. An optional prefix to indicate the exact scan identifiers on which the preprocessing needs to be conducted.
-In theory, the smoothihng procedure can be applied on any series of functional data.
+In theory, the smoothihng procedure can be applied on any series of functional images.
 Enter nb_map_ for the normalized beta (connectivity) maps.

 ### 2.10 Filtering

 Filtering of the timeseries data is supported by the [amygdala_project.py](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/amygdala_project.py) module, via the *run_filtering* method of the Preprocessing class.
-The filtering procedure is performed 'under the hood' by many of the first-level methods later on, in which the method is typically integrated, and so does not need to be initialized manually.
-Nevertheless, the method *can* be initialized manually.
-To bandpass filter a given signal at 0.01-0.08 Hz, enter the following code in a console:
+The filtering procedure is integrated in many of the first-level methods described below, and does not need to be conducted manually.
+Nevertheless, the method *can* be conducted manually.
+For instance, to bandpass filter a given signal (your_signal) at 0.01-0.08 Hz, at a given repetition time (your_TR), enter the following code in a console:

 ```
 TR = your_TR